 While most of our customers request menus to hold standard letter, legal, or tabloid sized paper (17” x 11”), we can make menus to hold any size paper.
 Every order is built by hand to your custom requirements so that regardless of your paper size, we can make a menu cover to properly showcase your food and beverages.

 Depending on quantity, we typically fill most orders within 3 weeks.
 However, it is important that we know your schedule at the beginning of the process so we can bypass certain steps to meet your deadlines.
 If the option of partial delivery is available, we can prepare menus in batches to cater to your timing requirements.

 Where can I find Brewer Cantelmo menu covers?

 Hundreds of restaurants across the country use our menus.
 While many of our hotel and restaurant customers are located in major cities, you can find our products across the country.
-We can also email you stock photos of past projects or mail you samples of jobs we have completed. (all samples, other than free prototypes, must be returned within 60 days to avoid a charge of $100 per menu)
+We can also email you stock photos of past projects or mail you samples of jobs we have completed.

 How long does a menu last?